leobitz/leobitz.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Amanuel Negash Mersha is a Machine Learning Researcher and Lecturer at Addis Ababa University, Addis Ababa, Ethiopia.
-He is broadly interested robust deep learning models that are efficient, robust under distribution shift and continue to acquire new knowledge.
+I recently graduated with a Master of Science in Artificial Intelligence from Addis Ababa University.
+I am broadly interested in deep learning models that are efficient, robust to distribution shift, and able to acquire new knowledge over time.
+These concepts are essential for all subfields of learning systems, such as natural language processing, computer vision, and robotics.
+Therefore, I am interested in the foundational concepts of all of these domains.
+I also enjoy developing products, and I have participated in several machine learning projects where I have built robust AI systems.

-My research interests include
+My research interest includes:

 - Efficient Deep Neural Networks
-- RL based meta-learning on deep leaning models
+- RL based meta-learning for deep leaning models
-- Out-of-distribution Generalization
+- Out of distribution generalization

 <!-- -  -->